-We don’t approve the idea of not getting back to candidates.
+We don’t approve of the idea of not getting back to candidates.
 It’s frustrating and unfair not to know what’s happening with your job application.

 Let Wojtek speak again.
 This is how he reacted to our response at the beginning of the recruitment:

 “Although the majority of IT companies don’t even bother answering each job application, DeSmart tries to answer right away.
-Their response shows already at this initial stage that this software house is open for a type of communication that suits you most.
+Their response shows already at this initial stage that this software development company is open for a type of communication that suits you most.
 You can write back or call to schedule a meeting.
 I called.” – admits Wojtek.

 Step 3: A long call before we even meet?
 No problem!

 Even though headhunters tend to make a more extended call with potential candidates, in most cases phone calls from corporate HR specialists serve one particular purpose.

 “In fairness, I had a few phone calls with recruiters, and they were short and focused on scheduling an interview meeting and exchanging as many information as possible within a couple of minutes.
 When it comes to this first phone call, DeSmart is leaving other IT companies far behind.”